ddeveloper72/milestone-5-project/README.md

     1. To stat the project using MySQL, load the project as a project workspace. or...
     1. To open it using the Postgres production database, right click the project folder in windows and open with VSCode.

     2. In the command line, start the virtual environment for the project.
     3. For deploying our models to the production database (we have already made our development models in MySQL), test connection to the new Postgres database by noting the instructions from the command line.

-        - Connecting to the local MySQL database should not occur.
+        * Connecting to the local MySQL database should not occur.
-        - There will be an instruction to run python manage.py migrate
+        * There will be an instruction to `run python manage.py migrate`,
+        * Then run `run python manage.py makemigrations`
+        * Then run `run python manage.py migrate` again.
-        - run migrate to create new models on the Postgres database.
+        * run migrate to create new models on the Postgres database.
 The existing migrations will be used.
-        - A new superuser will be required for the new Postgres database, run python manage.py creatsuperuser and fill in the required superuser details.
+        * A new superuser will be required for the new Postgres database, run `python manage.py creatsuperuser` and fill in the required superuser details to create  super user.
-        - Run the app, python manage.py runserver and login as the administrator.
+        * Run the app, `python manage.py runserver` and login as the administrator.
 All your db models should be clean and empty.

+    4.

-## 4. MySQL / PostgreSQL Database Schema
+## 4. MySQL / PostgreSQL Database Schema (using MySQL Workbench)

 The EER drawing for the project has been divided into two sections, namely the Blog models EER and the Issues models EER.